 For the qualifying heats, the starting order is determined by the results of the timed practice sessions.

-For the JUNIOR and WOMEN's finals, the starting order is determined by the results of the timed practice sessions.
+For the JUNIOR & YOUTH finals, the starting order is determined by the results of the timed practice sessions.

 For the PRESTIGE finals, the starting order is determined by the Super Pole and the timed practice sessions as follows: